 |Top Average FICO® Score Point Increases by Metro Area|

 |Rank||Metro Area||Average Experian Boost Increase|

-Among metro areas, the Dallas-Fort Worth-Arlington, Texas metro area accounted for the largest amount of points added to FICO® Scores from Experian Boost through August 8, 2019.
-Here are the rest of the top 10 metro areas ranked by most points added to their FICO® Scores
+Among metro areas, the Dallas-Fort Worth-Arlington, Texas, metro area accounted for the largest amount of points added to FICO® Scores from Experian Boost through December 6, 2019.
+Here are the rest of the top 10 metro areas ranked by most points added to FICO® Scores.